Engoo Blog Language Tips

 One-man band

-A person who is able to do many tasks without help from others is similar to a musician playing every instrument on their own.
+But in general conversations, a "one-man band" is someone who can do many tasks without help from others — just like a musician who can play every instrument on their own.

-- Daisuke is really a one-man band; he programmed the game, made all of the art, and even wrote the music himself.
+Daisuke is a one-man band; he programmed the game, made all of the art, and even wrote the music himself.
+Amazing!

 Without skipping a beat

-If someone can continue doing an activity smoothly even when there has been a problem or a disruption, it's similar to a musician who can keep the rhythm of a song no matter what is happening around them.
+If someone can keep doing an activity smoothly even if there's a problem or distraction, it's just like a musician who can maintain the rhythm of a song regardless of what's happening around them.

-- Although the pandemic had a negative effect on many businesses, we were able to continue without skipping a beat.
+The Covid pandemic had a negative effect on many businesses, but we were able to continue without skipping a beat.

 One-hit wonder

-- Years after his first invention, Steve showed everyone that he wasn't a one-hit wonder when he made several more successful products.
+Steve showed everyone that he wasn't a one-hit wonder when he continued to release successful products throughout his career.

 Face the music

-When you "face the music," it means you accept punishment or criticism for a mistake or for poor performance.
-In other words, it is taking responsibility for something that has gone wrong.
+When you "face the music," you accept criticism or punishment for a mistake or poor performance.

-- The students were forced to face the music when the teachers discovered they were cheating on their assignments.
+The students were forced to face the music when the teachers discovered they were cheating.

 Play something by ear

 Many musicians play by reading musical notes that have been written down.
-However, some people are able to play songs without these guides.
-We say that those with this skill can "play by ear."
+However, some people can play songs just by listening to them.
+We say that those musicians can "play by ear."

 In daily conversations, "playing something by ear" means doing an activity without a plan or preparation.